DrAShabut/AndroidDev/session-4.md

 The basic workflow for this app would be as follows:
         - Type the last name and first name information in the two text fields.
         - When the “SAVE” button is clicked, extract the string values from the text fields and save them in the shared preferences file.
+        - To achieve this, you need to do the following:

-We need to create a shared preferences file as explained above and do the following: o	Push the last name and first name data into the shared preferences file by using one of the put methods of editor object. o	Save the changes.
+               1. Create a shared preferences file
+               2. Push the last name and first name data into the shared preferences file by using one of the put methods of editor object.
+               3. Save the changes.

-When the “LOAD” button is clicked.
-Follow the next steps: o	Retrieve the shared preferences file using the same syntax as when it was created o	Retrieve the data on the file using one of the get methods o	Show the retrieved data by setting the text attribute of a TextView object
+        - When the “LOAD” button is clicked.
+Follow the next steps:
+               1. Retrieve the shared preferences file using the same syntax as when it was created
+               2. Retrieve the data on the file using one of the get methods
+               3. Show the retrieved data by setting the text attribute of a TextView object

 **Start coding now!**
-4) In the onCreate() method access the UI views and create two onClick() events for the two buttons as shown in the layout code above.
+3) In the onCreate() method access the UI views and create two onClick() events for the two buttons as shown in the layout code above.

 ```java
 @Override